Shekhar9521/Phone-Number-Tracker/README.md

 # Phone-Number-Tracker
-A basic Phone number tracker with information about sim card network carrier .
+A basic Phone number tracker with information about, Sim Card Network carrier .
 Made with the help of simple python script.